pablobernabeu/website-files/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors
-bio: After doing a research master's, I became a PhD student and graduate teaching assistant in Psychology.
+bio: After doing a research master's, I became a PhD student and graduate teaching assistant in Psychology at Lancaster University.
 I'm investigating how conceptual processing is supported by linguistic and sensorimotor brain systems.
 I use methods such as behavioural and electroencephalographic experiments, corpus analysis, statistics and programming.
 education:
   courses:
   - course: '[PhD Psychology with graduate teaching scholarship](https://www.lancaster.ac.uk/study/postgraduate/postgraduate-courses/psychology-phd/)'